 While there is generally a very good palliative care system in the UK, there are many competent individuals who would prefer to have greater control over how their lives should end when they are suffering unbearably, due to serious medical conditions, and have reached the logical stage of a completed life.
 In these situations, some people may unfortunately attempt suicide at home (in the majority of cases, with disastrous results): others may illegally receive assistance from a doctor (two extensive surveys in the UK in 2004 and again in 2008, published in the journal “Palliative Medicine” in April 2009, revealed that about one thousand deaths, due to voluntary euthanasia, had then occurred annually in this country), and a few will travel to Switzerland where foreigners can legally receive a doctor-assisted suicide.

-The Last Choice – Switzerland, an independent advisory bureau, was established on December 10, 2017 (international Human Rights Day) by Michael Irwin, a retired GP, who has been the Chairman (from 1996 to 1999, and again from 2001 to 2003) of the Voluntary Euthanasia Society (which became Dignity in Dying in 2005), and was the founder of the Society for Old Age Rational Suicide in 2009 (in 2016, SOARS changed its scope of work and was renamed as My Death, My Decision).
+The Last Choice – Switzerland, an independent advisory bureau, was established on December 10, 2017 (international Human Rights Day) by Michael Irwin, a former GP, who has been the Chairman (from 1996 to 1999, and again from 2001 to 2003) of the Voluntary Euthanasia Society (which became Dignity in Dying in 2005), and was the founder of the Society for Old Age Rational Suicide in 2009 (in 2016, SOARS changed its scope of work and was renamed as My Death, My Decision).
 Since 2005, he has acompanied five individuals to Switzerland to witness their doctor-assisted suicides there.

 The main function of The Last Choice – Switzerland is to give reliable advice on what is involved in going to Dignitas (in Zurich), to Lifecircle (in Liestal, near Basle) or to EX International (near Berne) for a doctor-assisted suicide – these are the Swiss non-profit member societies willing to help seriously-ill foreigners in this way.